supertask/UnitX/README.md

 What is UnitX
 -----
-UnitX is a script language for Unit.
+UnitX is a script language for Unit. **Especially, Unit handling is better than other languages.**

 [English](README.md), [日本語](README.ja.md)